httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ## Incremental

-The incremental (`i`) parameter takes an sf-boolean as the value that indicates if an HTTP response can be processed incrementally, i.e., provide some meaningful output as chunks of the response arrive.
+The incremental (`i`) parameter takes a Boolean (see {{Section 3.3.6 of STRUCTURED-FIELDS}}) as the value that indicates if an HTTP response can be processed incrementally, i.e., provide some meaningful output as chunks of the response arrive.

 The default value of the incremental parameter is `false` (`0`).